ahicox/FunkBuddy/README.md

 one could code up sound editors for all sorts of ancient midi hardware and just drop 'em in the same gui.

 I dunno.
-That's all sorta grandiose, and I *just* figured out how to decode pitch bend and I had to resort to ascii string concatenation ... sooooo ...
+That's all sorta grandiose

 I'm workin' on it, y'know?
 maybe it'll happen.
 Maybe it won't.